-This Sunday marks the 36th anniversary of Official Declaration 2 of The Church of Jesus Christ of Latter-day Saints, also known by many as the LDS Church’s 1978 Revelation on the Priesthood which allowed all black people to receive the priesthood.
-In future posts, I plan to go into more detail of the history of the Church’s restriction prohibiting priesthood ordinations of blacks.
+2018 marks the 40th anniversary of Official Declaration 2 of The Church of Jesus Christ of Latter-day Saints, also known by many as the LDS Church’s 1978 Revelation on the Priesthood which allowed all black people to receive the priesthood.
+In another post, I go into more detail of the history of the Church’s restriction prohibiting priesthood ordinations of blacks.
 For today, though, I’d like to simply discuss the substance of the 1978 revelation and some of the contemporary reactions to it.

 Preface to the 1978 Revelation on the Priesthood